unoplatform/uno.extensions/doc/GettingStarted.md

 The generated solution will contain:

-* *MyProjectName* - for application logic, and other constructs like view models and services that are independent of the UI of the application.
+* *MyProjectName* - for application logic, and other constructs like view models and services, as well as the pages, controls and other views that make up the UI of the application
-* *MyProjectName.UI* - for controls, pages, and views comprising the app’s UI layer.
+* *MyProjectName.DataContracts* - for entities that are shared with an API backend.
+* *MyProjectName.Server* - ASP.NET project that hosts a WebAPI and can be used to host the WASM application.
 * *Platforms/MyProjectName.** - platform-specific projects for each supported platform.
 * *MyProjectName.Tests* and *MyProjectName.UI.Tests* - for writing unit and UI tests respectively.